tsg-iitkgp/OnBoarding/TechTeam.md

 ## How It Came Into Existence?

-The Tech-Team was founded by Shivam Kumar Jha (@thealphadollar) (then Technology Coordinator) in the academic year 2019-2020 for the formalisation of the technical aspect of GymKhana and a rapid growth in the technical field which the institute was lacking compared to sister IITs.
-It has came out as a lack of maintainers for @Metakgp which has very crucial tools for the campus life.
+The Tech-Team was founded by [Shivam Kumar Jha](@thealphadollar) (then Technology Coordinator) in the academic year 2019-2020 for the formalisation of the technical aspect of GymKhana and a rapid growth in the technical field which the institute was lacking compared to sister IITs.
+It came out as a lack of maintainers for [Metakgp](https://metakgp.github.io/) which has very crucial tools for the campus life.

-This endeavor would not have been possible without the cooperation and help from the then Vice President, Niraj Ninaad Lohakare and PR Chair, Akshat Jain.
+This endeavor would not have been possible without the cooperation and help from the then Vice President, Niraj Ninaad Lohakare and Public Relations Chairperson, Akshat Jain.